JacobM184/EfficientNet-for-Gun-detection/README.md

 * Improving inference times of our models
 * Improve the accuracy of our bounding box system
 * Improving speed of bounding box generation
-* Finding better scaling factors that are better suited to our use case
+* Finding scaling factors that are better suited to our use case